Women who saved friend during Fall City cougar attack receive bravery medal

 The four other women had minor cuts and bruises but were otherwise OK.

-They will be presented the Carnegie Medal at a ceremony Thursday.
+They were presented the Carnegie Medal at a ceremony Thursday.

-U.S. Rep. Pramila Jayapal will present the medal to Bilotta and Tietz; Schmidt-Williams’ brother, Jim Schmidt, will present the medal to his sister.
-Seattle University School of Law Dean Emerita Annette Clark will present the Medal to Wolf.
+U.S. Rep. Pramila Jayapal presented the medal to Bilotta and Tietz; Schmidt-Williams’ brother, Jim Schmidt, presented the medal to his sister.
+Seattle University School of Law Dean Emerita Annette Clark presented the medal to Wolf.

 “The Hero Fund, established by Andrew Carnegie in 1904, has awarded the Carnegie Medal to 10,458 individuals in recognition of their outstanding heroism, defined by the Commission as acts of lifesaving done at extraordinary risk to the rescuer.
 Grants totaling more than $45 million have been given to the awardees or their survivors and include scholarship aid, continuing assistance, and death benefits,” according to the Carnegie Hero Fund Commission.